 ‘Just when it’s safe to go back in the water …you can’t get across the beach!’

-Blood Beach is a 1980 American horror film written and directed by Jeffrey Bloom (Flowers in the Attic; scripter of Nightmares 1983, segment “Night of the Rat”).
-The film stars David Hoffman, Mariana Hill, John Saxon and Burt Young.
+Blood Beach is a 1980 [released 1981] American horror feature film written and directed by Jeffrey Bloom (Flowers in the Attic; scripter of Nightmares 1983, segment “Night of the Rat”).
+The movie stars David Hoffman, Mariana Hill, John Saxon and Burt Young.
 It was co-produced by Hong Kong-based Sir Run Run Shaw (Inseminoid).

 The film’s jazzy score was composed by Gil Melle (The Intruder Within; The Sentinel; Embryo; The Night Stalker).